Dot matrix printing: PC software

 Some newer dot-matrix impact printers could reproduce bitmap images via "dot-addressable" capability.
 In 1981, Epson offered a retrofit EPROM kit called Graftrax to add this to many early MX series printers.
 Banners and signs produced with software that used this ability, such as Broderbund's Print Shop, became ubiquitous in offices and schools throughout the 1980s.

 As carriage speed increased and dot density increased (from 60 dpi up to 240 dpi), with some adding color printing, additional typefaces allowed the user to vary the text appearance of printouts.
 Proportional-spaced fonts allowed the printer to imitate the non-uniform character widths of a typesetter, and also darker printouts.
 'User-downloadable fonts' gave until the printer was powered off or soft-reset.
 The user could embed up to two NLQ custom typefaces in addition to the printer's built-in (ROM) typefaces.

 Upper: Inmac ink ribbon cartridge with black ink for a dot matrix printer.
 Lower: Inked and folded, the ribbon is pushed back into the cartridge by the roller mechanism to the left.

 Contemporary use

 The desktop impact printer was gradually replaced by the inkjet printer.
-When Hewlett-Packard's expired on steam-propelled photolithographically produced ink-jet heads in 2004, the inkjet mechanism became available to the printer industry.
+When Hewlett-Packard's expired on steam-propelled photolithographically produced inkjet heads in 2004, the inkjet mechanism became available to the printer industry.
 For applications that did not require impact (e.g. carbon-copy printing), the inkjet was superior in nearly all respects: comparatively quiet operation, faster print speed, and output quality almost as good as a laser printer.
-By 1995, inkjet technology had surpassed dot matrix impact technology in the mainstream market and relegated dot matrix to niche applications.
+By 1995, inkjet printing had surpassed dot matrix impact technology in the mainstream market and relegated dot matrix to niche applications.

 As of 2021, dot matrix impact technology remains in use in devices and applications such as: